CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 compared to the light color.
 At 0.0 metallic the surface reflects the material albedo, and any of the specular-like reflection created from a low roughness value will match the color of the material.

-I specifically based this implementation on the version that is taught in Adam Mally's CIs 561 course.
+I specifically based this implementation on the version that is taught in Adam Mally's CIS 561 course.
 The model essentially combines a fresnel term, which models reflection on the edge of material, a microfacet self shadow term, which models the amount of microgeometry that occludes itself at a given angle, and a microfacet distribution, which models how aligned microgeometry normals are to the surface